pericia/Pericia.OpenPgp/README.md

 `IOpenPgpKeyManagement`

+- `SearchHttpKeyServer(address, keyServer)`
+Search the public key for the e-mail address on the specified key server

+- `SearchHttpKeyServer(address)`
+Search the public key for the e-mail address on the default key server [keys.openpgp.org](https://keys.openpgp.org)

 - `SearchWebKeyDirectory(address)`
-Use the [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD) protocol to search an available public key for the e-mail address
+Use the [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD) protocol to search the public key for the e-mail address

+- `GetHashedUserId(userName)`
+Generate the hashed user-id (hu), used by WKD protocol.
+The hu is the user part of the e-mail address, SHA-1 hashed and z-base32 converted.

 `IOpenPgpEncryption`

 - `Encrypt(message, publicKey)`